StevenBlack/vocab/README.md

 ### cicerone
-A guide who escorts tourists or sightseers, such as the gondoliers of Venice or the people who lead walking tours in most cities.
+A guide who escorts tourists or sightseers.

 ### cinerary